TejasViswa/PIC10B_Disc1B_Disc2B/Week_1/Patterns.md

 0 1 0 1
 ```

-To print the above pattern, we write code similar to pattern 5 and add an additional conditions:
+To print the above pattern, we write code similar to pattern 5 and add additional conditions:

 ```c++
 int n = 4;